Kiah Stokes: Sophomore year

 As a sophomore in 2012–13, aided Connecticut to a 35–4 record and the 2013 NCAA National Championship.
 Stokes saw time in 32 games, averaging 2.8 points and 3.5 rebounds in 10.7 minutes per contest.
 She was third on the team with 39 blocks, and as an efficient 35-53 from the field (.660) and dished-out 21 assists against 20 turnovers.
 Stokes recorded double-digit minutes in 17 games.

 Junior year

 Stokes helped lead her team to an undefeated 40–0 season and the 2014 National Championship.
 Stokes started two of 39 games and averaged 4.5 points and was third on the squad at 7.1 rebounds in only 18.5 minutes per contest.
 She recorded four double-doubles, after posting just one in her first two years, with double-digit rebounds on eight occasions.
 She had seven or more rebounds 21 times during the season.

 Professional career

 WNBA

-In two seasons, she has averaged 58.8% in field goals, 65.4% in free throws, and 6.3 points per game.
+In her first two seasons, she averaged 58.8% in field goals, 65.4% in free throws, and 6.3 points per game.

-Kiah Stokes and the New York Liberty played in the 2016 WNBA playoffs.
+Stokes has won three WNBA championships in 2022, 2023, and 2025, all with the Las Vegas Aces.

-Kiah Stokes' podcast Hangtime on the Underdog Sports Podcast Network is the first podcast ever hosted by a WNBA player.
+Stokes' podcast Hangtime on the Underdog Sports Podcast Network is the first podcast hosted by a WNBA player.

+Stokes signed with the Golden State Valkyries in April 2026.